Addictions

 • Navigation:

-The patient moves through the room either with their own steps or by clicking on the teleport points on the floor.
+The patient moves through the room either by walking or by clicking on the teleport points on the floor.

-At the bar they can choose different drinks by clicking on a drinks list.
+At the bar, the patient can select different drinks by clicking on a drink menu.

 • Interaction with drinks: